Here are the five most important things to know:

 In comparison, Apple Watch can only use data from its heart rate sensor and accelerometer to figure out whether you’re sleeping or not.
 And that data is simply not sufficient for differentiating between light and REM sleep (for example).

-Finally, WHOOP’s battery lasts for several days whereas the Apple Watch doesn’t even last a full 24 hours (making it necessary to strategically charge the battery so it won’t run out overnight).
+Finally, WHOOP’s battery lasts for several days whereas the regular Apple Watch doesn’t even last a full 24 hours (making it necessary to strategically charge the battery so it won’t run out overnight).
+Only the Apple Watch Ultra’s battery lasts up to 36 hours (longer if you enable low-power mode).

 Aside from these differences in raw sleep metrics, WHOOP also offers relevant bedtime recommendations based on the strain you’ve accumulated during the day and any sleep debt you might carry from previous nights.